Skip to main content

 Lord, you instruct us in your Word to fear not, to cast our cares unto you, and to run to your name that is our fort.
 I pray that your Word will revive my soul in this challenging time and grant me joy, peace, hope, and the strength to overcome these times.
 Amen.

-Here is a list of the most inspirational 50 Bible verses to get you through hard times:
+Now, here is our list of the most inspirational 50 Bible verses about patience to get you through hard times:

 God is our refuge and strength, a very present help in trouble.
 Therefore will not we fear, though the earth be removed, and though the mountains be carried into the midst of the sea; Though the waters thereof roar and be troubled, though the mountains shake with the swelling thereof.
 Selah.